luxas/cloud-native-finland/ROADMAP.md

 It's very early days for this site / initiative.
 Here are some technical TODOs for the site:

- - Monitoring the amount of requests / latency with Prometheus using the operator
- - Monitoring all Pods' CPU and memory usage with Heapster
+ - Run the full kube-prometheus suite to be able to easily check the state of the cluster
+ - Use helm charts instead of hand-copied files
+ - Upgrade to prometheus 2.0 when available
  - Create a Kubernetes CronJob for snapshotting PV data and uploading somewhere
- - Store the LE certs in a PersistentVolume
  - More documentation how to install it yourself
- - Use `hostPort` instead of `hostNetwork` for the Traefik Pod
  - Create "fork me on Github" banner
- - Create a Slackin integration